insightsengineering/JointSurvivalModels.jl/paper/paper.md

     end
 end
 ```
 When sampling the posterior the log probability density function `logpdf` implemented in `JointModels.jl` is called for a distribution given specific parameters.
 The numerical calculation of the likelihood is then used in the sampling process.
-Sampling with the `Turing.Inference.NUTS` algorithm 2000 posterior samples using 1000 burn-in results in posterior statistic:
+Sampling with the `Turing.Inference.NUTS` algorithm 2'000 posterior samples using 1'000 burn-in samples results in posterior statistic:

 ```
 parameters        mean        std      mcse       rhat  |  ture_parameters